What is this award for?

 How do I apply?

-Complete the application formand upload a five page report on your project.
+Complete the application formand upload a report of maximum 30 pages on your project.

 This award is sponsored by CCD Design & Ergonomics.